Advisement Material for Majors

 An exploration of an advanced algebraic topic that extends the breadth and/or depth in a discrete area of mathematics not available in our regular offerings.

-- 382 Introduction to Wavelets and Their Applications
+- 382 Discrete Wavelets and Applications

 This is an interdisciplinary course that bridges the gap between theoretical, applied, and computational math using a "hands-on" approach.
 The course begins with manipulating digital audio and images with linear algebra to drive the theory, and quickly moves into areas of complex analysis and Fourier series to develop Haar and Daubechies wavelet transforms.
 Matlab is used as the computing language.
 Students work on a group project for at least two weeks at the end of the semester with a real-world application of wavelets.
 Students will write up and submit the results and code prior to presenting the project to the class and invited faculty.
 Recent projects include: Breaking Captchas, Predicting Oil Futures, Compression of Sound and Image Files, Detecting Handwriting and Art Forgeries, Image Identification, FBI Fingerprint compression, and more!